 Students must make satisfactory progress toward completion of their degree or license within the time frame established by their program (see Time Limits).
 Review of students’ academic progress may include but is not limited to attendance records, course completion rates, and minimum grade and GPA requirements defined by the program of study.
 Time accrued on leave of absence and/or probation applies toward students’ program length.

-Program Deans, Associate Deans, Program Directors, and/or Faculty Advisory Committees may place students on probation or suspend students who are not making satisfactory progress.
-Definitions of satisfactory progress for probation and suspension vary by program.
+Program Deans, Associate Deans, Program Directors, and/or Faculty Advisory Committees may place students on probation or dismiss students who are not making satisfactory progress.
+Definitions of satisfactory progress for probation and dismissal vary by program.

 It is the student’s responsibility to drop or withdraw from any courses they no longer plan to attend.